 Idaho education board will consider eliminating diversity offices from UI and other state colleges

-The Idaho State Board of Education will consider a resolution this week to eliminate diversity and equity offices from universities.
+The Idaho State Board of Education will consider a resolution this week that could eliminate diversity and equity offices from universities.

 The board’s draft resolution, which will be taken up in a special meeting Thursday, states “institutions shall ensure that no central office, policy, procedure, or initiative is dedicated to diversity, equity, and inclusion.”
 If passed, it’s possible the resolution could scrap diversity offices from Boise State University, University of Idaho, Idaho State University and Lewis-Clark State College, according to the agenda for Nov.
 21.